ToxicFrog/doom-mods/gzap/doc/support-table.md

 ### Core WADs

-These are WADs with support built into `gzdoom.apworld`.
+These are the "canonical" WADs: base games and official expansion packs.

 The eventual goal is to have full coverage for the official Id and Raven games, official expansions like TNT and Sigil, and widely-used vanilla-compatible fan